Papua New Guinea Immigration

 How long does it take to get permanent residency in Papua New Guinea?

-Permanent residency timelines range from 10 to 999 years in Papua New Guinea.
+Permanent residency timelines range from 10 to an indefinite period in Papua New Guinea.
 Via the Restricted Employment Visa, the timeline sits at the shorter end.
-Naturalisation typically requires 999 years.
+Naturalisation typically is not well-defined.

 What is the cost of living in Papua New Guinea?